With only a 2 hour grill time, these grilled chicken thighs with beer marinated asparagus are perfect for a quick weeknight BBQ dinner!

 - Now this is the simple part: take the asparagus out of the marinade and throw them right on direct heat.
 I like to scorch them a bit giving them some nice black marks which gives them that fresh off the grill taste.
 I normally do this at the end of the smoke of a meat.
 That way while the meat is on indirect heat I'm grilling the veggies so everything is pretty much done at the same time.

 - That’s it!
 I know very simple but will tie the dinner together.
 This pairs well with steak or chicken and since people already have a fork and knife for the meat this is an easy thing to add to it.

-See past for sauce reviews of Carolina Vinegar Style Tangy vs Kansas City Sweet and Smoky
+See post notes for sauce reviews of Carolina Vinegar Style Tangy vs Kansas City Sweet and Smoky!